 Sanskrit mantras (with correct pronunciation), breathing techniques, meditation and the cultural, philosophical and mythological origins of yoga are usually unknown, let alone acknowledged.

 “Nowadays, the practice of yoga stops with just asanas.
 Very few even attempt dharana and dhyana (deeper meditation) with seriousness.
 There is a need to search once more and reestablish the practice and value of yoga in modern times.”

-With respect to yogis all over the world, the traditional, authentic yoga is in fact, much more than just yoga poses.
+With respect to practitioners of yoga all over the world, the traditional, authentic yoga is in fact, a spiritual process – not merely physical poses.
 The Eight Limbs of Yoga compiled by Patanjali in the Yoga Sutras offers a structured blueprint for the art of right living in which physical practice is just one component.
 The other limbs are moral virtues, behaviours and attitudes, breathing techniques, the practice of non-attachment, concentration, meditation and eventually higher consciousness.

 3India is Yoga

 It is said that India is the kind of place where, if you’ve been for a day, you can write a book; if you’ve been for week, you can write a paragraph; and if you really know India, you’re lucky if you can write a sentence.
 Characterizing such an enigmatic entity goes beyond words and feelings.